About DeafIT: Background & Information on the DeafIT Conference

 We are committed to a low-barrier, diverse and inclusive event:

 All visitors, regardless of whether they are deaf, hard of hearing, cochlear implant users, hearing, young or old, should enjoy the training together, be able to exchange ideas and experience both empowerment and diversity for higher professional goals.

 Why is there DeafIT conference?

 There must be a low barrier education and information event, especially for sign language users, hearing impaired and hearing IT professionals.

 In addition, the DeafIT conference in Germany is primarily aimed at creating an inclusive network platform for the Deaf and hard of hearing, CI wearers, late deafened and hearing, at expanding and promoting the active exchange of professional experience and networking in the IT industry.

-This also leads to the motto: “Focus on excellent network“.
+This also explains the motto: „Focus on excellent Networks“

 This conference is so far the only barrier-free meeting place for IT professionals in Germany, in which the possibility exists to pass on specialized knowledge as well as to acquire new and interesting topics.
 In addition, the conference offers a very effective platform for professional development and can help to expand one’s network.

 What is the story behind it?

 Hearing-impaired IT professionals have great difficulty attending professional IT-related conferences because most conferences do not offer live captioning or other solutions.
 Affected persons often have to organise sign language interpreters or live transcription themselves.